Ness of Brodgar: Structure 10

-Structure 10 was discovered in 2008, and was described by excavators as "temple-like".
-It has walls 4 m thick and still standing to a height of more than 1 m.
-The building is 25 m long and 20 m wide and a standing stone with a hole shaped like an hourglass was incorporated into the walls.
-There is a cross-shaped inner sanctum and the building was surrounded by a paved outer passage.
+Structure 10 was discovered in 2008, and is built on top of the rubble from Structure 8's collapsed wall, as well as the remains of Structure 20 and 33.
+It is a large square building with an inner, middle, and outer wall.
+The stone both inside and outside the building is decorated with paint and engravings.
 It is believed to have been constructed around 2900 BC, and appears to have been partly rebuilt around 2800 BC, probably due to structural instability.
 This is the largest structure of its kind anywhere in the north of Britain and it would have dominated the ritual landscape of the peninsula.

 Structure 10 was used until around 2400–2200 BC, when it appears to have been "closed" in an extraordinary and unique episode of ceremonial demolition involving the slaughter of several hundred cattle.
 Tibias (shin bones) of approximately 400 cattle comprise the vast majority of bones found.
 The bones were laid around structure 10 and an upturned cow skull was placed within it.
 The tibias appear to have been cracked to extract the marrow, suggesting that this slaughter was accompanied by a feast.
 All the slaughter seems to have taken place in a single event.
 After the feast, the whole carcasses of several red deer were placed atop the broken bones, and structure 10 was largely destroyed.
 This event appears to have marked the closure and abandonment of the Ness of Brodgar site.